W-9 vs 1099: Comparing IRS Contractor Tax Forms & How To Use Each

 - Filing the wrong type of 1099 form: There are numerous 1099 forms.
 1099-NEC is what you need to submit to report income for independent contractors.

 Aside from having to reissue incorrect 1099s, you are subject to penalties if you don’t submit a proper 1099.
-The IRS increased penalties associated with 1099s in 2022, and, as a result, you could end up paying up to $280 per return if you’re not careful.
-You can be charged separate penalties for not filing correct 1099 copies with the IRS or for not submitting them to your contract workers.
+The IRS increased penalties associated with 1099s in 2021, and, as a result, businesses were liable to pay up to $280 per return if not filed properly.
+Rates are set to go up again starting in 2024 (see table below).
+Additionally, you can be charged separate penalties for not filing correct 1099 copies with the IRS or for not submitting them to your contract workers.

 You may incur the following penalties if you fail to file 1099s timely and accurately: